 - Students pursuing the English major with a Creative Writing (CW) Concentration will complete a minimum of 12 courses (36 hours). - Students must have a cumulative minimum grade point average of 2.0 (C) for all courses in the major program and a minimum grade of C- for each individual major course.
-A minimum grade of C is required for English 3398. - All categories must be completed, and courses taken to fulfill Categories 1 4 may not be used to fulfill other categories. - 3 credits (of 36) must be an Embedded Literacy-Technology course (indicated with an ∞). - 27 credit hours must be at 3000+ level. - 2 courses in the major (indicated with §) can overlap with 2 different GEN Theme requirements. - Not all courses are offered every term: please consult with your advisor. - 1) English 3398 (Methods for the Study of Literature).
+A minimum grade of C is required for English 3398. - 3 credits (of 36) must be an Embedded Literacy-Technology course (indicated with an ∞). - 27 credit hours must be at 3000+ level. - 6 credits (of 36) may overlap with GE Theme courses (indicated with a §). - Not all courses are offered every term: please consult with your advisor. - 1) English 3398 (Methods for the Study of Literature).
 3 credit hours.
 Also fulfills GEN Embedded Literacy: Advanced Writing and Data Analysis.